 Price: Rs.
 15

 Vile Parle pretty much rules the Western Suburban vada pav scene, and Vada Pav Samrat is one of the reasons.
 Despite it being the fifth consecutive vada pav stall our team reviewed, we were absolutely blown what we were served.
-The buns were soft, almost suspiciously soft, and the vada had a slight tinge of ginger, something I’m not usually a big fan of.
+The buns were soft, almost suspiciously soft, and the vada had a slight tinge of ginger, something we aren’t usually a big fans of.
 In a city where everyone sells the exact same thing, Vada Pav Samrat managed to differentiate themselves so subtly, yet so marvellously.

 5) Asha Parekh Vada Pav: Santa Cruz West, opposite Asha Parekh Hospital.